Vincent Iorio

-Vincent Iorio (born November 14, 2002) is a Canadian professional ice hockey defenceman.
-He currently plays for the San Jose Sharks of the National Hockey League (NHL).
-Before joining the Capitals organization, Iorio spent four seasons with the Brandon Wheat Kings of the Western Hockey League.
+Vincent Iorio (born November 14, 2002) is a Canadian professional ice hockey player who is a defenceman for the New York Rangers of the National Hockey League (NHL).
+Before playing professionally, Iorio spent four seasons with the Brandon Wheat Kings of the Western Hockey League (WHL).

 Early life

-Iorio was born on November 14, 2002, in Coquitlam, British Columbia, Canada to parents Mario and Jennifer.
-He also grew up alongside his younger sister Olivia.
+Iorio was born on November 14, 2002, in Coquitlam, British Columbia, to parents Mario and Jennifer.
+He grew up alongside his younger sister Olivia.
 Although he first played soccer, Iorio started playing ice hockey at around six years old.
 He began as a forward but was soon shifted to defence due to his ability to make plays with the puck.